coderefinery/git-intro/_episodes/07-remotes.md

   - How can I clone a public repository to my computer?
   - How does version control scale from 1 to N users per repository?
 objectives:
-  - We get a feeling for remote repositories.
+  - We get a feeling for remote repositories (more later).
   - We are able to publish a repository on the web.
   - We are able to fetch and track a repository from the web.
 keypoints:
-  - A repository can have one or multiple remotes.
+  - A repository can have one or multiple remotes (we will revisit these later).
   - Local branches often track remote branches.
+  - All this might be a bit nebulous but we will add clarity later this week.
 ---

 ## From our laptops to the web